-To create the Business Process Insight objects, connect to the BPI database and run the following SQL script using Management Studio or SQLCMD:
+To create the Business Process Insight objects, connect to the BPI database and run the following SQL script from the objects scripts directory:

 bpi_sql_dbobjects_create.sql

 Creating the OMI Objects

 Create a database for storing the OMI objects.
 No scripts are necessary to create the objects to populate this database.